-Dr Dan Hough is a Reader in Politics and Director of the Sussex Centre for the Study of Corruption (SCSC).
+Prof Dan Hough is a Professor of Politics and Director of the Sussex Centre for the Study of Corruption (SCSC).
 He joined the Department in September 2003, after lecturing at the University of Nottingham.
-He took his BA at Newcastle and his doctorate at Birmingham.
-His main interests are German and European politics, post-communism in East Central Europe, political parties and political corruption.
-He has published monographs on corruption ('Corruption, Anti-Corruption and Governance', Palgrave, 2013), modern Germany ('The

-Politics of the New Germany', with Simon Green and Alister Miskimmon, Routledge, 2011) and left-wing politics ('The Left Party in Contemporary German Politics', with Jonathan Olsen and Michael Koss, Palgrave, 2007).
+He took his BA at Newcastle and studies for his doctorate in Birmingham.
+His main interests are political corruption, German and European politics, post-communism in East Central Europe and the behaviour of political parties.
+He has published monographs on corruption ('Corruption, Anti-Corruption and Governance', Palgrave, 2013), modern Germany ('The Politics of the New Germany', with Simon Green and Alister Miskimmon, Routledge, 2011) and left-wing politics ('The Left Party in Contemporary German Politics', with Jonathan Olsen and Michael Koss, Palgrave, 2007).
+When not working, he will be either watching Shrewsbury Town FC or playing cricket.

-Prof.Alan Mayhew is an economist specialising in problems of economic transition and integration in central and eastern Europe as well as economic policy and budgetary issues in the European Union.
+Prof Alan Mayhew is an economist specialising in problems of economic transition and integration in central and eastern Europe as well as economic policy and budgetary issues in the European Union.
 As Jean Monnet Professor he runs the Wider Europe Network with Dr. Nat Copsey of Aston University and Professor Christophe Hillion of SIEPS.
-He has wide practical experience in advising governments in the region and is currently working with the Polish, and Swedish
+He has wide practical experience in advising governments in the region and is currently working with the Polish, and Swedish policy making in the European Union and energy and environmental policies.
+Recent articles have been published in the journals Environmental Politics and Geopolitics.